merima98/Node.js-exercises/README.md

 - *Using CSRF Token*
 - Write *npm install --save csurf* in the terminal.
 This is a package for node express which allows us to genreate a so-called csrf token.

+*Working with Flash Messages: *
+- Write *npm install --save connect-flash* in the terminal.
+This is a package that helps us to work with flash messages, and to show proper message to the end user.